 Add the crumb mixture to a cheesecake pan and give it a shake to even them out.
 Press the crumbs down until they are firmly “glued” to the bottom of the pan.
 Then, I use my fist and “fist bump” the crumbs up the side to create the walls of the crust.

 It doesn’t matter if the edges aren’t perfect.
 The jagged edges will add an eerie effect to the presentation!
 Then, place the pan into a 325F (162C) degree oven for about 10-12 minutes.
 When the crust is done, remove from the oven and set aside to cool.

 Step 2: Make the Pumpkin Cheesecake Filling

-If you live outside the U.S. and can’t find Pumpkin Pie Spice, you can actually easily make it at home.
-Here’s my recipe for Homemade Pumpkin Pie Spice.
+If you live outside the U.S. and can’t find Pumpkin Pie Spice, you can actually easily make it at home!
+Try my recipe for Homemade Pumpkin Pie Spice.
 I bet you even have all the spices you need already sitting in your cabinet too!